mousepawmedia/pawlib/docs/source/core/flexarray.rst

 ``peek()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Peek allows you to access the first element in the array without modifying the data structure.
+``peek()`` allows you to access the first element in the array without modifying the data structure.

 ..  code-block:: c++

    FlexArray<int> apples;

-   //We'll push some values for our example apples.push(2);
+   // We'll push some values for our example apples.push(2);
    apples.push(1);
    apples.push(3);

    cout << apples.peek();

-   //This output yields 2
+   // This output yields 2
-   //The array remains [2, 1, 3]
+   // The array remains [2, 1, 3]

 ``at()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At allows you to access the value at a given array index.
+``at()`` allows you to access the value at a given array index.

 ..  code-block:: c++

    FlexArray<int> apples;

-   //We'll push some values for our example apples.push(2);
+   // We'll push some values for our example apples.push(2);
    apples.push(1);
    apples.push(3);

    cout << apples.at(1);

-   //The array is [2, 1, 3]
+   // The array is [2, 1, 3]
-   //This output yields 1
+   // This output yields 1

 Alternatively, you can use the ``[]`` operator to access a value.

 ..  code-block:: c++

-  //using the array from above...
+  // Using the array from above...

   cout << apples[2];

-  //The array is [2, 1, 3]
+  // The array is [2, 1, 3]
-  //This output yields 3
+  // This output yields 3

 ``getSize()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get size allows you to check how many elements are currently in an array.
+``getSize()`` allows you to check how many elements are currently in an array.

 ..  code-block:: c++

    FlexArray<int> apples;

-   //We'll push some values for our example apples.push(2);
+   // We'll push some values for our example apples.push(2);
    apples.push(1);
    apples.push(3);

    apples.getsize();
-   //The function will return 3
+   // The function will return 3

 Removing Elements